Climdyn/qgs/documentation/source/files/user_guide.rst

     integrator.integrate(0., 3000000., 0.1, ic=ic, write_steps=1)
     time, trajectory = integrator.get_trajectories()

-Note that it is also possible to use other integrator available on the market, see for instance the :ref:`files/examples/diffeq_example:Example of DiffEqPy usage`.
+Note that it is also possible to use other ordinary differential equations integrators available on the market, see for instance the :ref:`files/examples/diffeq_example:Example of DiffEqPy usage`.

-Other examples of usage will be added to the present section soon.
+More use cases will be added to this section soon.

 5. Developers information
 -------------------------